micheldearaujo/ExploringCovid/README.md

 ## The data

 This is a time series dataset, that contains daily updated of the worldwide number of new cases, total cases, new deaths, total deaths, new vaccinations, total vaccinations and more.
 Bellow one can see a sample of the data set.
+The original file is a .csv containing all the information.
+For a better performance when querying, it was split into two separated tables, one with all the cases and deaths information and the other containing the vaccinations and other information.

+Deaths table
 <p align="center">
 <img width="1280" height="209" src="images/deaths.jpeg">

+Vaccination table
 <p align="center">
 <img width="1280" height="209" src="images/vaccines.jpeg">

-The original file is a .csv containing all the information.
-For a better performance when querying, it was split into two separated tables, one with all the cases and deaths information and the other containing the vaccinations and other information.

 <div>